DataWitchcraft/python4sci/INSTALLATION.md

 python test_python.py
 ```

-that should returns `Great installation, thank you!` and no errors.
+that should return `Great installation, thank you!` and no errors.